trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

 Both XML file formats are introduced in the previous sections of this hands on tutorial.
 However, for the C++ code it makes no difference which type of XML interface is used.

-We first read the MueLu configuration from the xml file:
+We first read the MueLu configuration from the XML file:

 .. literalinclude:: ../../../test/tutorial/laplace2d.cpp
   :language: cpp